Perelandric/Golific/README.md

  - The first one uses quotes around `string`, and the second does not.
 As long as a flag value does not contain space characters, the quotation marks are optional.
  - The first one begins its flags on the same line as the `@enum`, and the second starts on the next line.
 Either way is valid.

-All flags are optional, and are described in the table below.
+All flags are optional, and are described in the tables below.

 #####*Variant definitions*

 After the descriptor flags have been defined, you'll need to define the enum variants.
 At least one variant is required per enum.

-Each variant must be entirely defined on its own line.
-Lines that are long because of variant flags must not be split across multiple lines.
+Again, the flags may be defined on the same line or on different lines.

 Adding to the examples above, they may now look like this: